-I was recently asked what I would say to someone who was considering taking the FIPP Examination.
+I was recently asked what I would say to someone who was considering taking the Fellow of Interventional Pain Practice (FIPP)® Examination.
 When I took my FIPP exam in 2007, I already had 10 years of interventional pain practice, excellent training, and felt quite confident in my daily routine.
 By chance, I met some colleagues who suggested me to take the FIPP exam.
 I did not feel I really needed it, but found the idea interesting.
 Well, I didn’t know how much this exam would change my professional life.

 Locally, my daily practice improved significantly.
 The FIPP certification made me feel more confident, I was up to date with my readings and also with my techniques.
 Interestingly, it also had an important impact on my referrals, as local physicians knew they had a real specialist to talk to and not just another anesthesiologist doing pain.

 Nationally, it helped me build up our interventional pain society, and I based our post-graduate education on clear and validated criteria to set up and develop the pain specialty.
 I also knew I could count on the support of my FIPP peers for questions and exchanges.